Corporate Services Contact Us

 Language Clarity and Structuring

-The latter is more subdivided into the subsections of Section 318 of the BNS, which provide the clearer vision of the scale of cheating and corresponding punishment.
+The latter is more subdivided into the subsections of Section 318 of the BNS, which provide a clearer vision of the scale of cheating and corresponding punishment.
 This change is additive to the access to the services by the general public and the legal practitioners.

 Although similar in principle, Section 420 of the IPC was shorter and less elaborate, which occasionally led to interpretational difficulties in different cases.